soumiknafiulferdous/Arduino-Based-Voice-Controlled-Car/README.md

 Then the code for Arduino is written.
 The whole connection is designed in the proteus.

-Then the work of Android app development was started.
+After that, the work of Android app development was started.
 At first, the model of the app was designed.
 Then the code of the app was written.

 ## Features
 1. The car can move forward, backward, right and left.